Peligrietzer/feral_machines/posts/parasitic_disengagement.md

 where your instrument is your adversary.

-If disengagement is the Scylla, collusion's the Charybdis -- a situation where the selective pressure each population exerts on the other is _softened_ to the point of insignificance, rather than impossibly hardened.
+If disengagement is the Scylla, collusion's the Charybdis -- a situation where the selective pressure each population exerts on the other, rather than being impossibly hardened, is _softened_ to the point of insignificance.
 The ultimate effect on the process is the same: both collusion and disengagement amount to a surrender to drift.
 Complacent apathy and holy radicalism mirror each other, here.
 Any chance of sculpting the adversary's political memeplex is lost, along with any chance of adapting to their tactics.
 All that's left is a sort of delirium, steered only by the vagaries of the attention economy.